-Figure 1: a) FTIR spectra of H_2O (black) and a solution of bovine serum albumin (BSA, 30 g/L) in H_2O (red).
-The protein concentration corresponds to ~0.45 mM and the sample path length was ~ 3 μ m b) Pump frequency slice taken from the 2D-IR spectra of H_2O (black) and BSA (30 g/L) in H_2O (red) at a frequency of 1656 cm-1.
-2D-IR spectra of BSA (30 g/L) shown in both c) H_2O with path length ~3 μ m and d) H_2O with path length of 25 μ m.
-Note c) is scaled by a factor of 15 to enable plotting on similar scale to that of d).
-13 All 2D-IR spectra were obtained with a waiting time of 250 fs.
+FIG. 1. (a) FTIR spectra of H2O (black) and a solution of bovine serum albumin (BSA, 30 g/l) in H2O (red).
+The protein concentration corresponds to ~0.45 mM, and the sample path length was $\sim 3 \ \mu m$ (b) Pump frequency slices taken from the 2D-IR spectra of H2O (black) and BSA (30 g/l) in H2O (red) at a frequency of 1656 cm-1.
+2D-IR spectra of BSA (30 g/l) shown in both (c) H2O with path length $\sim 3 \mu m$ and (d) D2O with path length of 25 $\mu$ m.
+Note (c) is scaled by a factor of 15 to enable plotting on a similar scale to that of (d).
+All 2D-IR spectra were obtained with a waiting time of 250 fs is significantly longer than that of the $\delta{\text{HOH}}$ mode (~220 fs),38-40 meaning that the experimental waiting time (analogous to a pumpprobe delay time) can be used to separate signals from protein and solvent.
+Second, a separate signal arising from small residual water heating appears after the protein signal has decayed, and this can be used as an internal standard for signal processing and analysis purposes.
+Third, it has been shown that the amide I vibrational lifetime depends on secondary structure, which offers an additional possibility for discriminating structure elements.